Scam Alert – Members Beware – Telephone and Text Scams

 Scammers are duplicating the phone numbers of financial institutions so the call appears to be coming from a legitimate source.
 The person making the call requests personal information or card data to verify ownership of the account before the account can be secured or the card can be reactivated.
 Should you happen to receive a call like this, please know that this is NOT a call from TEG Federal Credit Union, or any of our staff.

-It is vitally important to keep your personal information, log-ins, and passwords safe, secure, and private.
+Keeping your personal information, log-ins, and passwords safe, secure, and private is vitally important.

 • Social Security Number